 - Unpacking and inventory work days are held in late September–the Curator leads committee members and dozens of volunteers in unpacking, inventorying and organizing over 500 pieces of artwork.

-- The second part of our jurying process includes a ‘Jurying Day’ which is held in early fall (late September).
+- The second part of our jurying process includes a ‘Jurying Day’ which is held in early fall.
 Three prestigious members of the art community judge the submitted work and award monetary prizes for artistic excellence.

-- The annual exhibit de-installation is in late January.
+- The annual exhibit de-installation is in February.
 Committee members and volunteers, led by the Curator, de-install the exhibit, pack up all unsold work for shipping back to artists, and wrap all sold work for customer pick up.

 - Customers arrange to pick up purchased artwork after the closing day so the integrity of the presentation is not comprised.